Siddhi-Shetkar/Restaurant-Order-Management-System/README.md

 Built using the MERN Stack with a production-oriented architecture emphasizing scalability, maintainability, responsive design, and real-world restaurant workflow management.
 ## Contributor
-- Updated README by Sahasthra.
+- Updated README by Sahasthra